 Health Plan, Prescription Drug Coverage and Flexible Spending Accounts

-The University has worked with Excellus BlueCross BlueShield (BCBS), the University’s medical benefit administrator, to expand coverage to include telemedicine.
-Effective October 1, in most situations, your member cost-sharing will be equivalent to the amount that you pay to see a provider in-person.
-You can take advantage of telemedicine in two different ways:
+The University has worked with Excellus BlueCross BlueShield (BCBS), the University’s medical benefit administrator, to expand coverage to include telehealth.
+Effective October 1, 2020, in most situations, your member cost-sharing will be equivalent to the amount that you pay to see a provider in-person.
+You can take advantage of telehealth in two different ways:

-- Telemedicine provided by your physician’s office: If your health care provider, including behavioral health providers, offer virtual and telephonic options for care, eligible services will be covered under the health plan.
+- Telehealth provided by your physician’s office: If your health care provider, including behavioral health providers, offer virtual and telephonic options for care, eligible services will be covered under the health plan.

 MDLIVE follows guidelines from the CDC regarding appropriate screening for COVID-19.
 MDLIVE providers can provide the initial screening for COVID-19, but cannot currently order the specific laboratory test for COVID-19.
 MDLIVE provides patients with 24/7 access to a network of board-certified doctors, pediatricians and licensed therapists that can treat over 50 non-emergency conditions, including providing behavioral health services, via a computer or mobile device.

 I am covered under the University’s health plan.
 What is my cost if I need to be tested for Coronavirus (COVID-19)?

 Your member cost for FDA-approved testing related services will be waived to ensure appropriate access to testing and diagnosis.
 This generally includes diagnostic tests, as well as in-network provider office visits, in-network urgent care visits and emergency room visits resulting in a medically necessary COVID-19 test.
 If an in-network provider is not available, the health plan will cover testing through an out-of-network provider at no cost to the member.